NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/buildBot.md

 When configuration is complete, the bot template can be run locally, exported, or shared.

+### Instructions to add a Demo feature to a custom bot
+The user is able to create a short demo with the custom bot so that the when the bot is shared with others, it is easy to show and demo.
+To create a demo, when creating a new bot, once the bot has been named and the model selected, select "Demo."

+[Insert screenshot]

+Once the Demo button is selected, the bot creator will be asked to build an input list.
+This is the list of queries or prompts the bot will automatically run in Demo Mode to showcase its capabilities.
+To add each prompt, select the "+" button, and type in each row the specific prompt for the demo, as shown below, and press ">" when finished.

+[Insert screenshot]

+The next screen will ask for a short demo description and a video link to share if any.
+Press ">" when finished.
+Once complete, when this bot is selected, the user will be given Demo Mode as an option.

+If the user selects the Demo Mode when accessing the bot, the bot will automatically run through the prompts as shown.

+[insert screenshot of the prompts running]

 <details><summary>The initial schema for bot will be</summary>

 ```